Mary Culver Department of Surgery

 Bachelor of Science, Texas A&M University, 1998

-Doctor of Medicine, Beaufort Technical College, 2002
+Doctor of Medicine, Technical College of the Lowcountry, 2002

 Thomas H Tung, M.D.